sboukoros/SPLcli/README.md

 Options:
   --resp-type [header|body|all]
-  -src, --source INTEGER         Source of the traffic -dest, --destination INTEGER   Destination of the traffic
+  -src, --source INTEGER         Source of the traffic
+  -dest, --destination INTEGER   Destination of the traffic

 ## eps for events per second
-Usage: SPLcli eps [OPTIONS]
+Usage: SPLcli eps

   This script returns the average events per second